mc2-project/mc2/README.md

 * [Cerebro](https://github.com/mc2-project/cerebro): A general purpose Python DSL for learning with secure multiparty computation.
 * [Delphi](https://github.com/mc2-project/delphi): Secure inference for deep neural networks.

+For more information on MC<sup>2</sup>, visit our website at https://mc2-project.github.io/.

-This repository contains the source code for the **MC<sup>2</sup> client**, which enables users to easily interface with MC<sup>2</sup> services deployed remotely in the cloud.
-Currently, the client supports remote deployments of Opaque SQL only.
-Support for Secure XGBoost is coming soon.
+This repository contains the source code for the **MC<sup>2</sup> client**, which enables users to easily interface with MC<sup>2</sup> services deployed remotely in the cloud. **Currently, the client supports remote deployments of Opaque SQL only.** Support for Secure XGBoost is coming soon.
 To run an end-to-end MC<sup>2</sup> workflow:
 1. Launch Opaque SQL in the cloud (instructions to do so can be found in the respective repositories)
 2. Use the MC<sup>2</sup> client to encrypt data locally, transfer it to the cloud VMs, run scripts specifying the desired computation, and retrieve and view encrypted results.